 Here I stand at the end of all things, a dead-end alleyway where all of our souls reside.
 Jack is my name, and if any piece of this makes sense to you, then you should run.
 Run now, and run fast.
 Never listen to a Shrib addict.
 Never.
 I hope you are not still listening.

-Let’s begin where the beginning is, if there could ever be a beginning.
+Let’s begin where the beginning is.
+If there could ever be a beginning.
 She appeared from nothing and walked out through the prison gate.
 Her name was Tabatha, though I admit I couldn’t remember it then.
 Memories tend to get stuck.
-Batteries put in backwards.
+Batteries put in backward.
 All the energy none of the potential.
 Prison couldn’t phase her.
-She was natural beauty, the kind of beauty that makeup cannot add to and cameras cannot capture.
+She was a natural beauty, the kind of beauty that makeup cannot add to and cameras cannot capture.
 No one else could come out of a place like that and look like they were walking off a glossy magazine page.
 Do they even still print those?
 Do they print anything anymore?

 She gets into my car, and somehow she is still my dealer.
 Her hand extends out and I deposit money.
 She rang my bell.
 This isn’t right.
 You know how it feels.
 Maybe you don’t.
 Your body is a truck stop waiting for the Earth to take a piss.

 Standing at the street corner, I think it was the intersection of wherever and who knows, I could see it.
 Something that can’t be seen, something intangible.
 Only an addict can see their addiction playing out before their eyes.
 Strapped to a truck going 40 miles an hour, south.
 You don’t know which way is up.
 You don’t want to go south.
 But your legs keep carrying you there.
 Because they have to.